 HIIT vs Steady-State Cardio: Which Burns Fat Faster?

-The age-old fitness debate continues: Is fast, explosive HIIT the ultimate fat-burning workout, or does slow and steady cardio lead to better long-term results?
+The age-old fitness debate continues: is fast, explosive HIIT the ultimate fat-burning workout, or does slow and steady cardio lead to better long-term results?

-So, which is better for fat loss?
-It depends.
-Your goals, fitness level, and even your stress tolerance matter.
-In this guide, we’ll break down the real differences between HIIT vs steady-state cardio, explore their metabolic impacts, and help you choose the right strategy for your body.
+In this guide, we'll break down the real differences between HIIT vs steady-state cardio, explore their metabolic impacts, and help you choose the right fat loss strategy for your body.

 Understanding the Basics of Cardio